ernesto-aleman01/SYSC4907-SAV/README.md

     > Execute: roslaunch central_control full_system.launch
     >
     > There is a chance of getting this message in the ROS console: WARNING:tornado.general:Connect error on fd 1372: WSAECONNREFUSED.
       To fix this, search the code for "airsim.CarClient(ip=host_ip)" and replace it with "airsim.CarClient()" .
+    >
+    > There is a chance of getting this message in the ROS console: 31mRLException: [full_system.launch] is neither a launch file in package [central_control] nor is [central_control] a launch file name.
+      To fix this, make sure the cloned repository's filepath does not contain any whitespace, then restart this step.
+The build and devel folders may need to be deleted first.

 ### Other Instructions

-1. Exit Ros run withg ctrl+c in ROS console.
+1. Exit Ros with ctrl+c in the ROS console.
 Do this before closing Airsim, which should be relaunched for every test run to start from a known situation in Airsim.

 2. To create a new test route, download a standard installation of Python for the desktop (ROS' installation of it does not come with Tkinter).
 In a command prompt, navigate to the cloned project directory, go to src/mapping_navigation/scripts and execute "python TestGUI.py" to launch the route making GUI.
 The command "pip install Pillow" may need to be done first.